aarrayhan/google-homepage/README.md

-This project is about building a Google Homepage with HTML and CSS.
+# Google Homepage (Clone)

-This project used mostly Flexbox to align elements.
+This project is about building a static Google Homepage with **HTML** and **CSS**.
+I have used mostly *Flexbox* to align elements.

-##Limitations in my skills that I found:
+## Limitations in my skills that I found:

-1. Can't use image as CSS background.
+1. Can't use <ins>image as CSS background</ins>.
 So the workaround was to use images in HTML.
 This was the most challenging thing to do.
-2. Need to work on margins and padding.
+2. Need to work on <ins>margins and padding</ins>.
-3. Need to work on box-shadow.
+3. Need to work on <ins>box-shadow</ins>.
 Used properties from actual Google homepage to create shadow effects.